What You Need To Know About A Mueller Subpoena, Trump And The Russia Imbroglio

 Ultimately no, legal experts have said, but it might take a long battle in court to get there.
 How long?
 No one knows — a subpoena from Mueller that Trump fought would be a novel legal problem and might require months of arguments or rulings.

-Could Trump invoke his 5th Amendment rights?
+Could Trump invoke his Fifth Amendment rights?

 Of course — the Constitution protects his right not to give evidence that would require he incriminate himself.

-That's the choice Trump's longtime attorney, Michael Cohen, made last month in responding to a federal lawsuit by the porn actress Stormy Daniels, who wants to escape the non-disclosure agreement she signed with Cohen and Trump.
+That's the choice Trump's longtime attorney, Michael Cohen, made last month in responding to a federal lawsuit by the porn actress Stormy Daniels, who wants to escape the nondisclosure agreement she signed with Cohen and Trump.
 Cohen said he wouldn't give evidence in that proceeding because he also is dealing with a federal criminal investigation into his business practices in New York and battling prosecutors over evidence in that case.
-So a federal judge agreed to pause Daniels's lawsuit until this summer.
+So a federal judge agreed to pause Daniels' lawsuit until this summer.

 But there's a political dimension here as well.
-Trump has criticized people who invoke their 5th Amendment rights.
+Trump has criticized people who invoke their Fifth Amendment rights.
 "The mob takes the Fifth," as he has said.
 "If you're innocent, why are you taking the Fifth Amendment?"

 So although Trump has the option not to give evidence, the question for him and his political team would be whether they wanted to live with the commentary that would invite from opponents.

-So why wouldn't Trump just cooperate to prevent a subpoena or taking the Fifth?
+Why wouldn't Trump just cooperate to prevent a subpoena or taking the Fifth?

 The president and his legal team stress that they have been.
-And Trump has said several times how much wants to talk with Mueller, if his lawyers counsel him to do so.
+And Trump has said several times how much he wants to talk with Mueller, if his lawyers counsel him to do so.

-But Trump's freewheeling speaking style is well known both to his critics and his supporters, including his lawyers.
-He's been described as someone who likes to digress, to prevaricate, to exaggerate.
+But Trump's freewheeling speaking style is well-known both to his critics and his supporters, including his lawyers.
+He has been described as someone who likes to digress, to prevaricate, to exaggerate.
 And if he were to do that in an interview with Mueller, that could create legal problems.

-Mueller has already concluded a number of guilty pleas — including with former national security adviser Mike Flynn, campaign adviser George Papadopoulos — in which people admitted to lying to the FBI.
+Mueller has already concluded a number of guilty pleas — including with former national security adviser Mike Flynn, campaign adviser George Papadopoulos — in which people admitted lying to the FBI.

-That doesn't mean Trump would lie or that if he did lie, he might be indicted (the question about whether the Justice Department could indict a president is disputed) but, as with the 5th Amendment question, the political blowback could be serious.
+That doesn't mean Trump would lie or that if he did lie, he might be indicted (the question about whether the Justice Department could indict a president is disputed) but, as with the Fifth Amendment question, the political blowback could be serious.

 What do Trump's lawyers say?